pielmach/thinkpad-notes/X230-T430-with-LTE-WWAN.md

 ## Installing drivers under Windows

 1. Get the latest driver on the [Sierra Website](https://source.sierrawireless.com/devices/mc-series/mc7710/).
 Unfortunatelly you'll need to register to download the driver.
 I used Windows Driver version 5087.
 2. Now open a command prompt with admin permissions and go to the folder you downloaded the driver into.
-This command installs the driver and passes some extra parameters to the installer, without which I did not get the card working properly
+Rund the following command with all extra parameters to install the driver.
+The regular GUI installer will launch afterwards.
+Note: Without the parameters, I did not get the card working properly!

     > `GenericDriverSetup_5087.exe WIN8BUSDriver=1 USBCOMP=8 DisableUsbCompAutoUpdate=1 GPS=1 GPSAUTO=1`

+3. Reboot your machine.
-3. The card should work now with the built-in Windows functionality
+4. The card should work now with the built-in Windows functionality! 🎉
-4. Suggestion: In the Microsoft Store search for `Skylight`, an app provided by Sierra.
+5. Suggestion: In the Microsoft Store search for `Skylight`, an app provided by Sierra.
 It's a nice small application that shows you the cell status 2G or 4G, as well as allows to read or send SMS, plus a few other features.
+6. Suggestion: If you previously had a Ericsson H5321gw installed, uninstall the `Mobile Broadband Driver v8.2.5` from Lenovo under installed programms.

 ## References and Credits